Terms of Service

 Sessions may be individual or couple-based, except for APM, Victims Services, or NDIS clients, who receive individual sessions only.

 Counselling is a confidential space to explore personal, relational, and emotional concerns.
-We do not provide advice, diagnosis, or crisis services.
+We do not provide medical diagnosis, legal advice, or crisis services.
 If we believe your needs fall outside our scope, we will discuss appropriate referral options with you.

 2. Session Structure and Timing